 X-rays can pass through most objects, including the human body.
 X-rays make a picture by striking a detector that sends the pictures to a computer.
 Dense tissues in the body, such as bones, block (absorb) many of the X-rays and look white on an X-ray picture.
 Less dense tissues, such as muscles and organs, block fewer of the X-rays (more of the X-rays pass through).
 They look like shades of grey on an X-ray.
-X-rays that pass only through air look block on the picture.
+X-rays pass only through the air, often looking black in the picture.

 Outpatients may walk in for any routine diagnostic X-ray exam at Knox Community Hospital or the Knox Medical Pavilion.
 There is no preparation necessary for routine x-ray exams.

 - If your doctor has ordered a contrast X-ray exam, the exam must be scheduled.

 - If you are scheduled for an Intravenous Pyelogram (IVP) exam, please see IV contrast prep under CT (Section).
 Your doctor will also prescribe a Magnesium Citrate prep kit obtained from a local pharmacy.
 This kit must be taken before your IVP exam to cleanse your colon.
 Please follow product instructions.

 - If you are scheduled for any other contrast x-ray exams, please arrive 30 minutes prior to your scheduled exam time.

 - If you are scheduled for Upper GI exam, please do not eat or drink anything for 4-6 hours prior to your exam